soos-io/soos-dast/README.md

                targetURL
 ```

-A simple scan using all parameters that are mandatory would look like:
+The basic command to run a baseline scan would look like:

 `docker run -it --rm soosio/dast --clientId=<YOUR_CLIENTID> --apiKey=<YOUR_APIKEY> --projectName="<YOUR_PROJECT_NAME>" <YOUR_TARGET_URL>`